joergbuchwald/ogs6py/README.md

     OGS finished

-Instead of the `replaceParameter` method, the more general `replaceTxt` method cane be used
+Instead of the `replaceParameter` method, the more general `replaceTxt` method can be used

 ```python